belgif/review/Meetings/2023-01-23/Agenda.md

 - all (anonymised) court rulings have to be published as open data

 **Questions:**
-- status
+- status - **UTU has been published on github.**
-- alignment court of Cassation - Eurovoc ?
+- alignment court of Cassation - Eurovoc ? **This alignment is still to be done.**
-- alignment UTU - court of Cassation ?
+- alignment UTU - court of Cassation ? **This alignment is still to be done.**
 - who will do the publication work on github ?
 - timing of the review period ?

 ## OSLO Leercredentials (Eveline Vlassenroot 5')
 [OSLO Leercredentials](https://data.vlaanderen.be/standaarden/standaard-in-ontwikkeling/vocabularium-en-applicatieprofiel-leercredential.html?_cldee=aFUO6jUdFYY08LyWBatrEioC3RWpgO70BawJ8e2G0Upnmue0_oXlyVYYD4fXCMD7&recipientid=contact-cea8ee18972deb11a813000d3ad7ac46-078d477fca004b5aacfcf30be8620acd&esid=1807d2ce-c990-ed11-aad1-0022489fdf62)

-François Dumortier: "Ik stel voor bij ICEG te polsen of er interesse is om dit uit te breiden naar het Federale, het Waalse gewest en de Fédération Wallonie-Bruxelles toe.
+François Du Mortier: "Ik stel voor bij ICEG te polsen of er interesse is om dit uit te breiden naar het Federale, het Waalse gewest en de Fédération Wallonie-Bruxelles toe.
 Ook in net kader van de Single Digital Gateway zullen we dergelijk standaard nodig hebben om te voldoen aan het Once Only beginsel."

 Flanders has foreseen to start an OSLO exercise around this subject.

 **Questions:**
-- move it to ICEG level ?
+- move it to ICEG level ? **Digitaal Vlaanderen prefers to continue with its OSLO exercise which is open for everyone (see [subscription link](https://overheid.vlaanderen.be/informatie-vlaanderen/kennishub/werkgroepen-%E2%80%93-oslo-leercredential?_cldee=aFUO6jUdFYY08LyWBatrEioC3RWpgO70BawJ8e2G0Upnmue0_oXlyVYYD4fXCMD7&recipientid=contact-cea8ee18972deb11a813000d3ad7ac46-078d477fca004b5aacfcf30be8620acd&esid=1807d2ce-c990-ed11-aad1-0022489fdf62))**
-- interest from french speaking community ?
+- interest from french speaking community ? **No representatives were present in the meeting.**
-- interest from german speaking community ?
+- interest from german speaking community ? **No representatives were present in the meeting.**
-- link with Single Digital Gateway ?
-(EMREX/ELMO being examined right now by the EC)
+- link with Single Digital Gateway ? **EMREX/ELMO is being examined right now by the EC.**